 I started university the September of 2014 and immediately loved the freedom.
 I could eat treats whenever I wanted.
 I could drink without permission.
 No one would tell me I couldn’t buy Coco Pops or Ben and Jerry’s ice cream for breakfast.
 I was living the dream!
 My main socialising was done in Kitchen 14 with the most incredible people.
 And I mean it.
 You have no idea how much I miss them.
 I organised a huge Thanksgiving dinner in first year for one of the girls over on a semester abroad from California.
 Christmas we had a big party.
 There were birthdays and socials and weekly parties.
 We had a movie night every Sunday so naturally there were snacks a-plenty, and every day when I finished lectures at 12pm I had to walk past Sainsbury’s on my way home so would buy my lunch from there.
 When I went home for Christmas, I remember being asked if I was pregnant because that was the only reason my family could think I would gain so much weight so quickly.
 But I brushed it off – they’d always told me I needed to lose weight, this was nothing different.

 I joined Weight Watchers within a week of being home from university.
-I had reached the point I couldn’t climb the stairs without being out of breath.
+I had reached the point I couldn’t climb the stairs without being out of breath – the lowest trough on my weight journey (if you pardon the pun).
 Playing with Baron was a nightmare because I just couldn’t breathe when I bent over to play with him.
 That first week of Weight Watchers I managed to lose 6.5lbs, and actually cried that it wasn’t the 7lbs to make it half a stone.
 I continued, loving the food, and losing weight consistently without having to exercise.
 I went on a 10 day all inclusive holiday, and came home again to find I had actually lost 6 or 7lbs over the holiday!
 I was moving back to Glasgow in the hopes of getting a job and settling down in the city, and my last night of Weight Watchers in Lisburn saw me 2 stone lighter than I had been when I first joined.
 If you’d like to read more about my experience with Weight Watchers, I’ve so many posts available, but maybe start with this one.

 When I moved back across to Glasgow, I worked hard on losing more weight and continuing the weight journey.
 I was down over 40lbs by the time I quit what was the most horrible job I have ever worked in and returned to Northern Ireland.
 I went back to my old Weight Watchers classes – soon rebranded as WW and has changed again since then.
 By the time we left for Cyprus in May 2019 I had reached my WW goal weight – 12st 2lbs.
 But I didn’t stop going.
 Instead I stuck with it, and found myself either losing a pound here and there, or maintaining.
 I was pleased – all that weight off and I hadn’t had to exercise at all!
 But the flabby skin on my stomach and arms and neck constantly left me feeling so self conscious.
 I bought crop tops, but refused to wear them.
 I wore a bikini in 2018 for the first time since probably 2013, and I didn’t feel awful.
 I did however refuse to be in any photos while wearing it.
 So during that holiday to Cyprus, I took a photo in my bikini and shared in on Instagram.
 I felt good.
 I still hated the flab, but I was beginning to love my body a bit more.